cognitedata/open-industrial-data/workshops/uni-hackathon/README.md

 ![Cogniters](static/Cogniters.jpg)

 # Instructions
-Although this is a data science hackathon, we have designed it to cover multiple levels of experience.
+Although this material references data science topics, we have designed it to cover multiple levels of experience.
 We start together, but then break out into different specializations, a lot like we do in our teams today at Cognite!

 ## Part 1: Get set up
 - Head over to [openindustrialdata.com](https://openindustrialdata.com) and log in with a google account.